fhirschmann/sleeptimer/README.md

 Release tarballs that don't require autotools to be installed can be [obtained from this site](http://dl.0x0b.de/halttimer).

+## Usage

+In the simplest case (i.e. no LIRC, systemd poweroff), you can just start halttimer by executing

+	halttimer

+and bind the

+	halttimer-action

+command to a key of your choice.

 ## Manual
     HALTTIMER(1)			 User Commands			  HALTTIMER(1)